SORF Student Organization Resource Fund

 Once SORF funding decisions have been announced, the Office of Student Involvement will initiate the process to transfer funds to the appropriated organizations.
 Notification will be received by the requestor once the funds are available - typically 3-5 business days following the announcement.

 Verification of SORF Spending

 Within two weeks of the funded activity (or delivery of equipment), student organizations are required to submit documentation for all SORF-funded expenses that have been incurred.
-The organization must turn in receipts, invoices, copies of contracts and check requests/purchase orders in order to verify SORF funding was accessed as it was proposed to the board.
+The organization must submit a completed SORF Budget Reconciliation Worksheet with receipts, invoices, copies of contracts and check requests/purchase orders in order to verify SORF funding was accessed as it was proposed to the board.
 If an organization did not use their funding as originally requested or if a portion of the SORF funding went unspent, it will be recaptured to be re-allocated to organizations in the future.

 If an organization fails to produce documentation verifying how SORF funds were spent within 14 days of the funded activity, the organization will be designated ineligible to apply to SORF for a period of 12 months and available funds will be recaptured, not to exceed the unexplained/unaccounted expenses.

 - SORF Request Addendum